Kannon29/RestFUL-API/README.md

 ```
 where username represents the username for the database, and password the password.
 There is no need to create a new database, as the application will
 create a new one on its own, called **bootdb**.

+On the security part, the requests are limited to 5 requests per minute, with a refill rate of 10 tokens per minute.